Sensoteq/technical-test-nodejs/README.md

 Use the following docker image to create a restored postgreSQL database with workable data: https://hub.docker.com/r/sensoteq/tech-assessment-db

 For example:
-`docker run -p 8989:5432 -e POSTGRES_PASSWORD=postgres sensoteq/tech-assessment-db:latest`
+`docker run -p 8989:5432 -e POSTGRES_PASSWORD=postgres -d sensoteq/tech-assessment-db:latest`

 This will create a docker container accessible via port 8989 and a user with the login credentials of postgres:postgres.
 You are entirely free to adjust your docker containers run parameters.